dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 [Some registries require that domains renew through auto-renewal](/articles/auto-renew-only-domains/).
 If you disable auto-renewal for a domain that requires auto-renewal to renew, you risk losing the domain.
 </warning>

-If you want to turn off auto-renewal for a domain, follow these steps:
+To turn off auto-renewal for a domain, follow these steps:

 <div class="section-steps" markdown="1">
 ##### To disable auto-renewal for a domain